-township dwellers into researchers overnight).
-But capacity can be used to address basic needs (an arrow turned backwards), for example, by developing better housing options to improve public health in the township, thus giving its children a better chance to become researchers eventually).
+However, the case studies also illustrate that the neat cycle of CARE turns out to need more arrows, in more directions.
+Poverty does limit capacity (for example, South Africa can not transform township dwellers into researchers overnight).
+But capacity can be used to address basic needs (an arrow turned backwards), for example, by developing better housing options to improve public health in the townships, thus giving its children a better chance to become researchers eventually).
 Processes of accountability and representation among township dwellers can create the public demand that directs capacity towards the most pressing needs of that community (another arrow running in the opposite direction from the original cycle).

-What is clear from our dialogues in national contexts is that any solutions developed using the three concepts will need to be tailored to particular national histories and circumstances.
+What is clear from the dialogues ResIST has stimulated in national contexts is that any solutions developed using the three concepts will need to be tailored to particular national histories and circumstances.
 Mozambique's current crying need for capacity creates a different set of tradeoffs on accountability than those that would be made in Portugal, for example.
 Turkey's relationship to Europe puts the options being explored there front and center in the policy agenda, even when the circumstances are quite different.
 Brazil's popular government requires explicit labeling of social inclusion efforts, but its large population, modest capacity, and internal inequalities may make real progress on the agenda more difficult than in poorer countries.

-ResIST thus has very important questions to ask, using these three concepts of inequalities, as the work packages move forward over the coming year and as the project moves into a second round of stakeholder consultations in its third year.
+STII research thus has very important questions to ask as it moves forward.
 For example, what are the re-distributional consequences of the growth strategies?
 What are the growth consequences of the re-distributional strategies?
 What options build capacity in both communities and S&T institutions?
 What options set genuine local priorities?
-Questions like these will certainly keep the ResIST team and its partners busy over the coming years.
+Questions like these will certainly keep this research area busy over the coming years.